CyberCitizen01/Freemex2.0/README.md

 * create .env file and fill it up with required values from .env.example

-* get google client id and client secret from https://console.developers.google.com/
+* get Google client id and client secret from https://console.developers.google.com/
-* get facebook client id and client secret from https://developers.facebook.com/
+* get Github client id and client secret from https://github.com/settings/applications/new

 * add these credentials to .env file